This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Place the sliced flank steak in a bowl and season all sides with paprika, pepper, and salt.
+- Season the Steak: Place the sliced flank steak in a bowl and season with paprika, pepper, and salt.

-- Melt butter in a 10-inch skillet over medium-high heat.
-Add the seasoned beef and cook for 2 minutes per side.
+- Sear the Steak: Melt butter in a 10-inch skillet over medium-high heat.
+Add the steak and cook for 2 minutes per side.

-- Add the minced garlic and cook for 30 seconds, stirring occasionally.
+- Add Garlic: Stir in the minced garlic and cook for 30 seconds.

-- Pour in the beef broth and bring to a boil.
-Continue to cook for 1 minute, stirring occasionally.
+- Simmer: Pour in the beef broth, bring to a boil, and cook for 1 minute, stirring occasionally.

-- Add in the sliced bell peppers and onions and cook for 2 minutes, stirring occasionally.
+- Cook the Vegetables: Add the sliced bell peppers and onions.
+Cook for 2 minutes, stirring occasionally.

 Notes

-- Do not overcook the beef.
-The beef should be cooked until it is browned on the outside, but still slightly pink on the inside.
+- Avoid Overcooking: Cook the beef until browned on the outside but still slightly pink inside.

 Nutrition